emeth-/Email-Permutator/README.md

 # How to install?

-This is a chrome extension.
-It's not in the chrome webstore - you'll have to install it as a 'developer mode' extension, see here for details: https://stackoverflow.com/a/24577660/8967723

 To get the files, click the green CODE button in github, then download ZIP, then unzip the file.
-The resulting folder is what you load as an unpacked chrome extension.
+The resulting folder is what you load as an unpacked chrome extension (it's not available in the chrome webstore).

+Here are some details on how to install an unpacked chrome extension (aka developer extension): https://stackoverflow.com/a/24577660/8967723

 # How do we check if an email is valid?